SIMEXP/arXiv-1501.05194/README.md

 # arXiv-1501.05194
-Companion code for manuscript http://arxiv.org/abs/1501.05194 .
+Companion code for the following [PLOS ONE manuscript](http://dx.doi.org/10.3389/fninf.2015.00023).
 To use, just download the function `bayes_cluster.m`, add it to your matlab or octave path, and it should work.
 This code implements the 'BayesCov' and 'BayesCorr' methods (depending on`opt.flag_corr`).
 ```matlab
 data = [repmat(randn(100,1),[1 10])+randn(100,10) ...
    repmat(randn(100,1),[1 10])+randn(100,10) ...